Hodkovice nad Mohelkou

 Hodkovice nad Mohelkou (until 1949 Hodkovice; Liebenau) is a town in Liberec District in the Liberec Region of the Czech Republic.
-It has about 2,900 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 3,000 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Jílové, Radoňovice, Záskalí and Žďárek are administrative parts of Hodkovice nad Mohelkou.
+Hodkovice nad Mohelkou consists of five municipal parts (in brackets population according to the 2021 census):